IPO November 2025 at ~$7.1B valuation (NSE: GROWW)

 Groww didn't just build a better terminal; they built an "Anti-Terminal."
 By removing every unnecessary click and technical jargon, they became the default choice for first-time investors who find Zerodha or Angel One intimidating.

-Capturing 47% of all new SIP registrations in India is a massive moat.
-SIPs are the "Locked-in" revenue of the future.
-Once a user starts a ₹500/month SIP on Groww, the cost of switching their entire portfolio is emotionally and procedurally high.
+Capturing a large share of new demat accounts (~25.8% of net additions) and roughly 18.5% of active SIPs in India is a powerful moat.
+SIPs are the locked-in revenue of the future.
+Once a user starts a ₹500/month SIP on Groww, the cost of moving their entire portfolio is both procedurally annoying and emotionally sticky.

 3. The Organic Content Moat